LAMP: Data-Efficient Linear Affine Weight-Space Models for Parameter-Controlled 3D Shape Generation and Extrapolation: Introduction

 \section{Introduction}

-Engineering design applications often require generating 3D geometries that satisfy explicit, human-interpretable parameters (e.g., aerodynamic drag, roof height, and ramp angle).
-However, these applications are often data-scarce and require exploration beyond the limited span of available exemplars and parameter values unseen in the training distribution (e.g., generating a 3D car shape with a much larger ramp angle compared to known cars in the dataset).
-This opens up a fundamental challenge of how we can enable controllability and interpretability beyond training distributions in generative models across many domains, such as images, 3D shapes, text, and audio.

-Many existing methods achieve control by learning a shared latent space and then traversing or disentangling latent dimensions to align with semantic or parametric factors \citep{vahdat2022lion, zhao2023michelangelo, morita2024vehiclesdf, xiang2025structured}.
-While powerful, latent approaches require a single generator to capture all variability, achieving clean, interpretable directions often proves difficult.
-The problem is particularly challenging in 3D shape generation, as most 3D generative models—whether voxel, point cloud, mesh, or implicit—rely on large datasets and provide few guarantees about parameter control or generalization beyond the training distribution.
+Engineering design often requires generating 3D geometries that satisfy explicit, human-interpretable parameters such as ramp angle, diffuser angle, roof height, or aerodynamic drag.
+This setting differs from standard 3D generation: designers typically have few annotated exemplars, need controlled edits beyond the observed range, and must evaluate candidates with expensive downstream tools \cite{regenwetter2022deep}.
+In automotive design, for example, engineers iteratively vary shape parameters and run CFD simulations, which can require hundreds of CPU hours per design in DrivAerNet++ \cite{elrefaie2024drivaernet++}.
+Thus, the key bottleneck is not only generation quality, but rapid, controllable, and valid geometry exploration under scarce data.

+Existing 3D generative models struggle in this regime \cite{nichol2022point, jun2023shap, poole2022dreamfusion}.
+Many methods learn a shared latent space and seek semantic directions through conditioning, disentanglement, or traversal~\citep{vahdat2022lion,zhao2023michelangelo,morita2024vehiclesdf,xiang2025structured}.
+While effective with large datasets, these models often require thousands to millions of shapes, provide limited guarantees of parameter control, and extrapolate poorly beyond the training distribution.
+This is especially problematic for engineering pipelines, where the targets are physical parameters and evaluation is expensive.

 We introduce \textbf{LAMP} (Linear Affine Mixing of Parametric shapes), a data-efficient framework for parameter-controlled 3D mesh generation.
-LAMP aligns signed distance function (SDF) decoders by overfitting each exemplar from a shared initialization, producing a consistent weight-space basis tied to design parameters.
-Given a target specification, we solve a constrained mixing problem to obtain coefficients, linearly combine exemplar weights, and decode a mesh.
-In other words, we cast controllable generation as parameter-space affine mixing across exemplar-specific networks.
+LAMP overfits one signed distance function (SDF) decoder per exemplar, starting all decoders from a shared initialization to produce an aligned weight space.
+Given a target parameter vector, LAMP solves a lightweight affine mixing problem, combines exemplar weights, and decodes the resulting SDF into a mesh.
+This turns controllable generation into a direct parameter-space solve followed by weight-space mixing.

-This formulation leverages two simple but powerful observations: (i) interpretable attributes in many domains often combine approximately linearly in a suitable basis (e.g., control-point deformations in geometry), and (ii) neural decoders behave approximately linearly in their weights in a local regime around a common initialization.
-Together, these properties allow us to replace complex disentanglement or conditioning strategies with a lightweight linear solve and direct parameter mixing.
-We show that this method allows extrapolation beyond the training data and requires few samples.